 Pain Management Doctor in Frisco, TX

-A pain management doctor will help develop a personalized multidisciplinary treatment plan tailored specifically to your needs and circumstances.
-Pain management encompasses a variety of methods, including drugs, therapy, physical therapy, injections, and workout.
-If you are suffering from pain then visit Pain Specialists of Frisco, our Dr. Mahesh Mohan MD. and his dedicated team can assist you in controlling your pain caused by a variety of conditions.
+A pain management doctor will help develop a personalized multidisciplinary treatment plan tailored to your needs and circumstances.
+Pain management encompasses a variety of methods, including drugs, therapy, physical therapy, injections, and workouts.
+If you are suffering from pain, then visit Pain Specialists of Frisco.
+Our board-certified pain management specialist, Dr. Mahesh Mohan MD., and his dedicated team can assist you in controlling your pain caused by a variety of conditions.
 For more information, contact us today or schedule an appointment online.
 We are conveniently located at 13052 Dallas Pkwy, Ste 220.
 Frisco, TX 75033.

 Table of Contents:

 When to see a pain management doctor?

 What does it mean when your doctor refers you to pain management?

 What treatment do pain management doctors provide?

 What could be causing and contributing to my pain?

 If you have been enduring prolonged pain or if you have not found relief despite receiving care from a primary or specialty care physician, it is advisable to consult a pain management doctor.

 The primary objective of a pain management specialist is to identify the underlying source of your pain.
 This involves working closely with your primary care physician and other specialists while attentively listening to your concerns.